Jasper Productivity Solutions

 • Time Tactics for the Office

-Much of our work is repetitive.
-Post-mortems will spare you having to re-invent the wheel each time.
 Upon completing a project, think over what you learned and how you could make it easier the next time.
-If you run training sessions and the materials often arrive at the last minute, analyze why -- are they compiled at the last minute?
+Don't just hope you'll remember - make notes, and preferably in a computer file, not on paper where the notes could get lost.
+For example, if you run training sessions and the materials often arrive at the last minute, analyze why -- are they compiled at the last minute?
 Is your printer unreliable?
 Decide how you can prevent a recurrence, make a note of your decision and file it conspicuously in the front of your training file.

 Meetings